boardfish/remote_record/README.md

 You might want to force a fresh request in some instances, even if you're using `memoize`.
 To do this, call `fresh` on a reference, and it'll be repopulated.

+### Skip fetching

+You might not want to make a request on initialize sometimes.
+In this case, pass `fetching: false` to your query or `new` to make sure the resource isn't fetched.